phonologus/qed-new/README.md

 it can be set or reset at any time by issuing the `oas` or `oar` commands, as with _qed_'s other options.

-**Beware!** Since the last used regular expression is saved in its compiled form for possible re-use, unexpected results can occur if the regular expression was first compiled in one mode, and is reinvoked when in the other mode!
+**BEWARE!** Since the last used regular expression is saved in its compiled form for possible re-use, unexpected results can occur if the regular expression was first compiled in UTF-8 mode, and is reinvoked when in 8-bit mode, and _vice versa._

-**Beware!** The rendering of UTF-8 encoded text is entirely under the control of the terminal running _qed_. _Qed_ itself has no understanding of Unicode semantics, such as character width or directionality.
+**BEWARE!** The rendering of UTF-8 encoded text on-screen is entirely under the control of the terminal running _qed_. _Qed_ itself has no understanding of Unicode semantics, such as character width or directionality.
 This means that some of the visually-orientated features of _qed_